tauren/tmpl-precompile/README.md

-# jade-precompile - Jade Template Precompiler
+# tmpl-precompile - Template Precompiler

-jade-precompile will process a group of jade templates and output a javascript file containing precompiled functions for all templates in the group.
+tmpl-precompile will process a group of templates and output a javascript file containing precompiled functions for all templates in the group.

-A primary use case is to send a javascript file containing precompiled jade templates to a browser.
+A primary use case is to send a javascript file containing precompiled templates to a browser.
 The template can then be rendered by simply calling a function.
-Jade.js does not need to be included client-side for the templates to render, as the templates have been converted into pure javascript functions.
+The template compiler does not need to be included client-side for the templates to render, as the templates have been converted into pure javascript functions.

+Currently the project supports Jade templates, although it will be enhanced to support other templating solutions.

 **NOTE:** This module is my first foray into any node.js technologies, including npm, jade, and uglify.
 I'm not even sure if precompiling jade templates to serve to a browser is a good idea.
 The size of